Coke Studio (Indian TV program): Revival and Rebranding

 In 2023, Coke Studio returned to the Indian music scene after an eight-year hiatus following the conclusion of its fourth season.
 This resurgence was part of a branding initiative led by Coca-Cola India.
 The series underwent significant changes, rebranding itself as Coke Studio Bharat, potentially signaling a shift in focus towards the nation's musical heritage.
 This relaunch included the introduction of Coke Studio Tamil, a separate edition dedicated to the Tamil language.
 Both editions are exclusively available on digital platforms, departing from the televised format of its predecessor, Coke Studio @ MTV.
 The revamped format aimed to modernize the program's presentation while emphasizing collaborations between diverse artists.
 Prior to the relaunch, Coca-Cola tested the digital sphere with Coke Studio Bangla in 2022.
 Arnab Roy, VP of Marketing for India and Southwest Asia, emphasized the preference for a self-owned branded channel over partnerships with video streaming services.

 Coke Studio Tamil

 Season 1 (2023)

 Coke Studio Tamil's first season began airing on 1 February 2023, concluding its run on 27 July 2023.
 This season showcased a collection of seven songs curated by Sean Roldan and Arivu.
 Production management was handled by Open X and Motion Content Group, while Universal Music India partnered in distributing the show.

 Season 2 (2024)

 On 20 December 2023, Coca-Cola introduced the second edition of Coke Studio Tamil.
 This season includes nine tracks and is scheduled for gradual release throughout 2024.
 The title track, "Idhu Semma Vibe," was released alongside the season's launch.
 Sean Roldan has returned to curate the season, preserving the artistic direction, while Open X and Motion Content Group have continued their roles in production management, and Universal Music India has remained the distributor.

+Season 3 (2025)

+The ongoing third season of "Coke Studio Tamil" premiered on 29 October 2025.
+The first track was composed by and featured renowned composer Santhosh Narayanan, in his track Thalaivan Oruvan, which also featured Tamil rapper, performer, and artist OfRo, Sri Lankan-Canadian rapper and performer Shan Vincent de Paul, and The Indian Choral Ensemble.